rangle/ngCourse2/handout/migrate/ng-upgrade/downgrade-component.md

-# Downgrading
+# Downgrading Components

-Upgrading components _sounds_ like it should happen before downgrading, _but_ the point of upgrading is to make an Angular 1.x component work with Angular 2.
+Upgrading components sounds like it should happen before downgrading, but the point of upgrading is to make an Angular 1.x component work with Angular 2.
 For an Angular 2 component to use an Angular 1.x component in an ng-upgrade application there must first be a downgraded Angular 2 component.
 Consequently